The top 10 mobile games of summer 2026 on Android and iOS

 7. LIMIT ZERO BREAKERS — the surprise action-RPG of June

-Quietly released in June 2026, LIMIT ZERO BREAKERS climbed the charts without making any noise.
-It is a action-RPG with a fast combat system and chained combo mechanics that remind of a Devil May Cry mobile.
-The graphics are clean, the UI is neat, and above all the game doesn't harass you with microtransaction pop-ups every 30 seconds.
+Released quietly in June 2026, LIMIT ZERO BREAKERS climbed the charts without making any noise.
+It's a action-RPG with a fast combat system and chained combo mechanics that remind you of a Devil May Cry mobile.
+The graphics are clean, the UI is neat, and above all the game doesn't bombard you with microtransaction pop-ups every 30 seconds.

 It's the kind of game that comes out of nowhere and ends up in your top 5 of the month.
-If you like mobile ARPGs but are tired of gachas asking for your rent, try this one.
+If you like mobile ARPGs but are tired of gachas that ask for your rent, try this one.

 Price: Free-to-play | Platforms: Android, iOS